AeonDave/WebHashcat/README.md

 Once the brain server and nodes are configured:

-1. Go to **Hashcat → Hashfiles** and import or select the hashfile you want to attack.
+1. Go to **Hashcat > Hashfiles** and import or select the hashfile you want to attack.
-2. Click the `+` button beside that hashfile to define a new session.
+2. Click the + button beside that hashfile to define a new session.
 3. In the **New session** modal:
    - Choose the attack type (dictionary or mask) and parameters (rules, wordlists, masks) as usual.
-   - For **Node**, pick one of the registered nodes.
-   - For **Brain**, choose a mode other than `Disabled` (`Send hashed passwords`, `Send attack positions`, or `Send hashed passwords and attack positions`).
-4. Save the session.
-5. Repeat the same steps for the **same hashfile** and attack parameters, but select a **different node** each time (still with a non-zero Brain mode).
-6. Start all those sessions (from the hashfile detail view or the global sessions view).

-All running sessions that:

-- point to the same hashfile contents,
-- use the same attack configuration (same mask or rules/wordlist), and
-- have Brain enabled (`brain_mode` ≠ 0 and `[Brain].enabled = true` on the node),

-will connect to the shared brain server.
-The brain server tracks which keyspace regions have already been attempted and instructs each client to skip duplicates, effectively distributing work across your nodes.

-If you prefer to keep data more private, you can pick `Send attack positions` (mode 2), which only shares keyspace positions and not candidate hashes; mode 3 shares both and gives the most complete deduplication.
+   - For **Node**, select **Brain cluster (all Brain-enabled nodes)**.
+This creates one session per node that has Brain enabled and a detected Brain host, always with brain_mode = 3.
+4. Start the cluster: the Start/Pause/Resume/Stop/Remove buttons act on the whole group.

+Notes:
+- To use a single node without Brain, pick that node (not the cluster option); Brain is disabled in that case (brain_mode = 0).
+- Make sure nodes show Brain status as Enabled with a detected host in **Nodes**; only those join the cluster.

 Screenshots: